The adrenal glands are thumb-sized organs located on top of both kidneys

 - hypersensitivity to light,

-- a large drop in blood pressure when changing from a lying position to a standing one (which may result in dizziness),
+- a large drop in blood pressure when changing from a lying position to a standing one

 - delayed pupil response to light,